-This brown sugar maple pumpkin pie is an elevated version of the original beloved classic.
-This year let this gorgeous pie grace your holiday table.
+This Brown Sugar Maple Pumpkin Pie is an elevated version of the beloved classic.
+This year, let this gorgeous pie grace your holiday table.

-You guys, I’ve made the decision that I am now going to make pie once a week for its comfy-cozy aroma alone (okay and also because then there will be constant pie!)
+I’ve made the decision that I am now going to make pie once a week.

-I’m dead serious!
-It’s a great idea because who needs a plug-in air freshener when there’s pie?
+If not only for the comfy-cozy aroma alone.
+Okay, that and also because then there will be constant rotation of pie!
+It’s not a terrible idea because who needs a plug-in air freshener when there’s pie?
 A pie you can eat at least, a plug-in… not so much.

 This time of year, we bloggers are at the mercy of Mother Nature and her darn daylight savings BS.
 It never fails that I’ll work all day (work being cooking) making-slash-photographing a recipe (i.e. this pie crust and this glorious filling, although I’m not sure what happened with that one spot.
 I bet one of my kids poked at it.) only to ended up leaving it on the counter because it’s 4pm and sunlight is garbage.
 Which means I had to painstakingly wait and take the final photographs the next morning and only after then could I plunk down with a slice(s).